mrssk33lz/openpathmassage/sports-massage.md

     <!-- End Profile Content -->
   </div><!--/end row-->
   <div class="row">
-    <p>Offering sports and athletic massage on-site before, after, or during sporting events and athletic competitions.
-Myself or a small team of massage therapists will travel to your location to provide relaxing massage for athletes.</p>
+    <p>Open Path Massage offers sports massage therapy and athletics massage therapy before, after, or during sporting events and athletic competitions.
+Myself or a small team of massage therapists will travel to your event's location or other facilities to provide either table massage or chair massage for athletes.</p>
   </div>
   {% include testimonials.html %}
 </div>